NileshGule/cloud-native-ninja/docs/aks-akv-integration.md

   parameters:
     usePodIdentity: "false"
     useVMManagedIdentity: "true"          # Set to true for using managed identity
-    userAssignedIdentityID: $IDENTITY_OBJECT_ID   # Set the clientID of the user-assigned managed identity to use
+    userAssignedIdentityID: $CLIENT_ID   # Set the clientID of the user-assigned managed identity to use
     keyvaultName: ngAkv        # Set to the name of your key vault

     objects:  |
       array:
         - |
-          objectName: AzureOpenAIAPIKey
+          objectName: AzureOpenAIAPI
           objectType: secret              # object types: secret, key, or cert
     tenantId: $TENANTID                 # The tenant ID of the key vault